 Center of culture, innovation, and knowledge-based economy

 Savska Street was always known as the address of the Palace of Justice, the large police station, and the Old Post Office, while there were almost no cultural institutions in the street and its neighborhood.
 Now that picture is also changing.
-After reconstruction, the Historical Museum of Serbia will be housed in the building of the former Railway Station, and two very important cultural institutions will be housed in the Post Office building: an interactive children’s museum and a theater.
+After reconstruction, the Historical Museum of Serbia will be housed in the building of the former Railway Station, and a very important cultural institution will be housed in the Post Office building: a children’s centre.

 A special attraction for Belgraders, as well as domestic and foreign tourists, will be Lozionica, an old industrial complex near Gazela, which will be transformed into a center for creative industries, digitization, and innovation.
 The Lozionica building was built almost a century ago (1926) and was used to heat the water that would run the steam engine in the locomotive.
 After the Yugoslav railway was fully electrified, it was used as a kind of garage for locomotives.
 In a new shape, this complex under the protection of the state will be transformed into a multifunctional creative center, a place that, with its authenticity and creative energy, will become the center of new trends in creativity and the knowledge-based economy.